Yyiyun/Dualsense_Edge_Modules_Callibration/README.md

 128, 21, 18, 0  // Left module
 128, 21, 18, 1  // Right module

-Once you send the 128, 21, 1, 1 command, the controller will no longer respond to additional HID reports sent to 128.
 To test whether the calibration was successful, simply disconnect and reconnect your controller.

 # Credits & Donations
 I’m sharing this for the benefit of the community.
 If you find it helpful, please credit my work.
 If you’d like to support future developments (or just buy me a coffee), you can donate here: